riolet/WAFer/README.md

 [![Build Status](https://travis-ci.org/riolet/nope.c.svg?branch=master)](https://travis-ci.org/riolet/nope.c)

-#nope.c
+#WAFer

-nope.c is a C language-based ultra-light software platform for scalable server-side and networking applications.
+WAFer is a C language-based ultra-light scalable server-side web applications framework.
 Think node.js for C programmers.
+Because it's written in C for C programmers, WAFer is wafer-thin, and consumes as few resources as possible.

-Just put your code inside the function `void server(Request request)` in `server.c` and you are good to go.
+Just copy server.c (say, as myserver.c), put your code inside the function `void server(Request request)` in `myserver.c` and, make with `make SERVER=myserver`, and you are good to go.

-nope.c can operate in many different configurations, all selected at compile time.
+WAFer can operate in many different configurations, all selected at compile time.
 They include:

 1. Single-threaded (Default) or multi-threaded (make with `THREADS=n` where n>0)